jimmybutton/moviedb/README.md

 ### Step 2
 - DONE refactor using blueprints
 - DONE add a actor model
+- DONE add association table
+- DONE search for movies
 - list view, details view and edit form for actors
-- filter and search for movies
+- create link for director
-- DONE add association table
 - edit form for association table
-- users can add and remove movies to / from their watchlist
 - display dates and times locally
+- filter movies by category, sort order...

 ### Step 3
+- users can add and remove movies to / from their watchlist
 - user comments and ratings on movies
 - authorization (users can view, manage watchlist and write reviews, admins can edit and delete movies and actors)
 - export movies etc. to csv/json